Want to spend some time on North Shore of Oahu, Hawaii? There are so many things to do on North Shore you will not be disappointed!

 You will want to spend an entire day exploring the center.
 If you purchase a package, dinner and a luau is provided plus a special show after dinner with fire throwers!
 It is an experience you do not want to miss out on.

-Other Great Things to do on North Shore
+Things to Do on North Shore and Other North Shore Activities

 The Town of Haleiwa